CA-G12/Research-Topics/search.md

 - Expiration date of the certificate
 - The public key (the private key is kept secret)

-## Why do websites need an SSL certificate?

-- Encryption: SSL/TLS encryption is possible because of the public-private key pairing that SSL certificates facilitate.
-Clients (such as web browsers) get the public key necessary to open a TLS connection from a server's SSL certificate.

-- Authentication: SSL certificates verify that a client is talking to the correct server that actually owns the domain.
-This helps prevent domain spoofing and other kinds of attacks.

-- HTTPS: Most crucially for businesses, an SSL certificate is necessary for an HTTPS web address.
-HTTPS is the secure form of HTTP, and HTTPS websites are websites that have their traffic encrypted by SSL/TLS.

 ## How to generate and use an SSL certificate in NodeJS?

 supposed that you are create express app.